d2207197/confect/README.rst

 Access Configuration
 --------------------

-After declared the group and properties, they are accessable through getting attribute from the ``Conf`` object, like this ``conf.group_name.prop_name``.
+After the group and properties are declared, they are accessable through getting attribute from the ``Conf`` object, like this ``conf.group_name.prop_name``.

 Here's the rest of ``proj_X/api.py`` module for demostrating how to access configurations.